Scottburgh

 Scottburgh (/ˈskɒtbərə/) is a coastal resort town located along the south coast of KwaZulu-Natal, South Africa.
 It situated south of the mouth of the Mpambanyoni River (confuser of birds).

 Prior to 1 December 2023, vehicle registration plates in Scottburgh started with NX - N for Natal, X for Alexandra as the town once formed part of the Alexandra County in the 1800s along with Umzinto, Umkomaas, Park Rynie and Sezela-Pennington.
 The reason why it was not registered as NA instead was because the town of Harding, 140 kilometres south-west, already bore the vehicle registration “NA”.

 History

 Named after Natal Colony Governor John Scott, in 1860 it became the second township at the end of Durban but was initially known as Devonport.
 Scottburgh then became a very promising port as well as a new attractive location for sugar farms and sugar mills.
 In about 1850 the town started to attract immigrants especially from Great Britain and Ireland, known as the Byrne Settlers.
 They came to take advantage of the good harbours, to export their sugar both internally and overseas.
 Scottburgh became an independent municipality in 1964.

+Law and government

+Scottburgh is situated in the uMdoni Local Municipality, forming part of the Ugu District Municipality and functions as the municipal/administrative seat for the uMdoni Local Municipality which governs the “Mid South Coast” including Scottburgh, eMuziwezinto (Umzinto), Park Rynie, Pennington, Amahlongwa, Amandawe, Dududu, Sezela, Bazley Beach, Ifafa Beach and Mthwalume.